Disappearance of Pascal Zimmer: Aftermath

-In 2011, it was revealed that Andrea Müller had told fellow inmates in remand before the trial that Pascal had been dug up from his original burial site and since been hidden somewhere in Luxembourg.
-Saarland's state court chose to not pursue the claim.
+In 2011, it was revealed that Andrea Müller had told fellow inmates in remand before the trial that Pascal had been dug up from his original burial site and since been hidden in Luxembourg, on a property belonging to a friend of Christa Weyand.
+According to Müller, Pascal's body was reburied because Müller had compromised the original location by telling one of her boyfriends of the murder.
+The witness to this confession, Margarete L., who was imprisoned at the same correctional facility on drug charges, stated that Müller had freely told her of both the details of the crime and the burial.
+L. contacted the press only recently after she read the book Pascal – Anatomie eines ungeklärten Falles without seeing any reference to the Luxembourg lead, which was found to have been kept in police records as "Spur 677" ("Lead 677").
+Saarland Kripo contacted Luxembourgish authorities to inquire if any of the former defendants had real estate in the country, but they denied to give information unless a court order was provided.
+Although police filed for such an order the Saarland's state court chose to not pursue the claim.
+In regards to the lead, an unidentified court official stated that it would have been "not logical" to look for Pascal's remains in Luxembourg since Müller's court confession only made mention of the burial in Schœneck.

-The Tosa-Klause was shut down after the arrest of Christa Weyand and after forensic analysis was deemed completed in 2003, a pizzeria rented the space.
-In 2004, the business was facing difficulties due to the stigma surrounding its potential location as a rape and murder site.
+The Tosa-Klause was shut down after the arrest of Christa Weyand.
+After forensic analysis was deemed completed in 2003, two pizzerias successively rented the space, with the building remaining empty in-between for seven months.
+The latter business shut down after operating from April to July 2004, due to facing difficulties due to the stigma surrounding its potential location as a rape and murder site.
 By 2010, the building was used as a storage room, with most of its original interior unchanged.
 The hut was demolished in 2012 and a parking lot was constructed in its place.

 Memorial

 In June 2017, the Initiative gegen Gewalt und sexuellen Missbrauch an Kindern und Jugendlichen e.
 V. ("Initiative Against Violence and Sexual Abuse of Children and Youths") commissioned a memorial stone in honour of Pascal Zimmer at a cemetery of the Catholic parish of Schwalbach, as a "monument in memory of all missing and abused children".
 The initiative, working with Pascal's aunt Sigrid Hübner and "Kevin", had attempted to erect the memorial in Saarbrücken for several years, but the city denied the request due to "legal and content-related reasons" because administrators disagreed with the "personal nature" of the memorial.
 The stone features a carved epitaph, in the form of a letter addressed to Pascal, authored by "B.M." in 2010.